FINAL DEADLINE TODAY: The Scha - GuruFocus.com

 LOS ANGELES, Dec.
 12, 2022

 LOS ANGELES, Dec.
-12, 2022 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Block, Inc. ("Block" or "the Company") (NYSE: SQ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+12, 2022 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Schmitt Industries, Inc. ("Schmitt" or "the Company") (NASDAQ: SMIT) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.